Asadali016/NHS-A-E-Data-Analysis/README.md

 Data collected is online available on NHS A&E website for free.
 We appreciate NHS A&E department for providing open-source A&E data.

 Files Overview:

 Average: Average performing NHS Trust selected using the percentage of patient treated with 4 hour waiting time (between 60%-80%).

 Best: Best performing NHS Trust selected using the percentage of patient treated with 4 hour waiting time (above 80%).

 Worst: Worst performing NHS Trust selected using the percentage of patient treated with 4 hour waiting time (below 50%).

 Combined: Data is combined for data analytics.

+Google Colab file is attached which containes selecting best, average, and worst NHS trust based on performance and data visualisation.